openharmony/docs/en/application-dev/quick-start/arkts-mvvm.md

 ### \@Prop and \@ObjectLink Nested Data Structures

-When possible, design a separate \@Component decorator to render each array or object.
-In this case, an object array or nested object (which is an object whose property is an object) requires two \@Component decorators: one for rendering an external array/object, and the other for rendering a class object nested within the array/object.
-Variables decorated by \@Prop, \@Link, and \@ObjectLink can only observe changes at the first layer.
+When possible, design a separate custom component to render each array or object.
+In this case, an object array or nested object (which is an object whose property is an object) requires two custom components: one for rendering an external array/object, and the other for rendering a class object nested within the array/object.
+For variables decorated by \@State, \@Prop, \@Link, and \@ObjectLink, only changes at the first layer can be observed.

 - For a class:
   - Value assignment changes can be observed: this.obj=new ClassObj(...)